samdec/windsor/README.md

       def set_actions
         actions :all, :except => [:destroy]  # allow all actions, except destroy end
     end

+If you have a model that is a child of another model simply set up your nested routes:

+    scope :path => '/api' do
+      resources :accounts do
+        resources :users
+      end
+    end

+then in your Users controller:

+    class UsersController < WindsorController
+      def scope
+        { :account_id => params[:account_id] }
+      end
+    end

 What if we also don't want to show some of the attributes that are on the model (like created_at, updated_at, and id for example)?